EarthObservation/rvt-qgis/docs/install.rst

 Installation
 ============

-The RVT QGIS plugin is available in the QGIS Python Plugins Repository. `Relief Visualization Toolbox, QGIS plugin repository <https://plugins.qgis.org/plugins/rvt-qgis/>`_.
+The RVT QGIS plugin is available in the QGIS Python Plugins Repository.
+Download it from `Relief Visualization Toolbox <https://plugins.qgis.org/plugins/rvt-qgis/>`_.

 The plugin uses RVT python (core) library.
 You can find more about it at `Relief Visualization Toolbox in Python <https://rvt-py.readthedocs.io/en/latest/>`_ and `Github Relief Visualization Toolbox in Python <https://github.com/EarthObservation/RVT_py>`_.